1985 Lafayette Leopards football team

 The 1985 Lafayette Leopards football team was an American football team that represented Lafayette College during the 1985 NCAA Division I-AA football season.
 In their fifth year under head coach Bill Russo, the Leopards compiled a 6–5 record.
 John Anderson and Ryan Priest were the team captains.

-This would be Lafayette's final year as an independent, before joining the Colonial League.
-Future league football opponents on the Leopards' 1985 schedule included Bucknell, Colgate, Lehigh and (1997-2003) Towson.
-The league was later renamed Patriot League, and continues to be Lafayette's home conference as of 2020.

-Lafayette played its home games at Fisher Field on College Hill in Easton, Pennsylvania.
+This was Lafayette's final year as an independent, before joining the Colonial League.
+Future league football opponents on the Leopards' 1985 schedule included Bucknell, Colgate, Lehigh and Towson.
+The league was later renamed Patriot League, and continues to be Lafayette's conference.
+Lafayette played home games at Fisher Field on College Hill in Easton, Pennsylvania.